ChimLin/test-restful/README.md

 http://localhost:8080/swagger-ui.html<br />

 # Post
+Use https://www.postman.com/ to get or post data

-Example for sending data by using POSt
+Example for sending data by using POST

 {<br />
     "userName": " name",<br />